Attendance Allowance is a benefit is for people aged 65 or over who have difficulty looking after themselves.

 The benefit is paid at one of two rates:

-If you’re terminally ill, you can apply for Attendance Allowance under the ‘special rules’.
+If you’re terminally ill and are expected to live less than six months, you can apply for Attendance Allowance under the ‘special rules’.
 Under these rules you don’t need to meet the six-month qualifying conditions.
 Your claim will be dealt with quickly and you’ll receive the benefit at the highest rate.
 All special rules claims for Attendance Allowance are reviewed after three years.